Setup

 with arguments

-We can apply the function export_sirius_files directly to the table t we just created in above paragraph:
+We can apply the function export_sirius_files directly to the table t we just created in the above paragraph:

 [7]: